Revashan/insurance-transaction-analytics/README.md

-# Insurance Transaction Analytics — Airflow + PostgreSQL + Power BI
+# Insurance Transaction Analytics —
 ## Business questions
 - How much premium is successfully collected each month?
 - Which products have the highest loss ratio?